TOP TAKEAWAYS FROM FORCAM’S SMART FACTORY WORLD SYMPOSIUM

 CEO Edzel Lapira, Chief Technology Officer David Siegel and Data Scientist Matthew Buzza attended the event, which focused on digital manufacturing and the Industrial Internet of Things (IIoT).

 In addition to giving a 60-second pitch to manufacturers, Dr. Siegel engaged with attendees at a booth where he, Dr. Lapira and Buzza demonstrated the value of Predictronics’ innovative solutions.

 Below are Dr. Siegel’s top takeaways:

 1. Start Small, Fail Small, but Start Now

 When introducing new technologies in a manufacturing environment, start small, fail small, but start now.
 Manufacturers that choose to wait until a new technology has been proven out will fall behind the competition.
-Instead, start with a proof of value or subset of the manufacturing line.
-If the value is provided in this initial study, deploy the technology to a wider set of machines in the production line.
-If the proof of value is not successful, manufacturers are able to quickly overcome their failure and avoid the waste of significant resources.
+Instead, they should start with a proof of value or subset of the manufacturing line.
+If the value is provided in this initial study, they can deploy the technology to a wider set of machines in the production line.
+If the proof of value is not successful, manufacturers are able to quickly overcome the failure and avoid the waste of significant resources.

 2. Manufacturing 4.0 Takes a Village

 Most companies do not provide all the necessary capabilities in a manufacturing 4.0 factory.
 It is essential to collaborate with end users and machine OEMs, as well as companies providing predictive analytics and connectivity services, to achieve that vision.
 Predictronics has taken this message to heart, which is why it fosters collaborative partnerships with companies such as FORCAM and other technology leaders in the industrial space.

 3. A Diversity of Data Volume – Big and Small